 Ted’s tumour, by the way, was an ameloblastoma (also called an ameloblastic fibro-odontoma).
 It has an excellent prognosis but needs extra surgery to remove it completely.
 The speed with which his owners got him checked means that it shouldn’t be too disfiguring.

 There are many other, rarer tumours of the mouth of dogs, too numerous to mention.
 However, I’ve included all the examples seen over a 25 year career.

 If the prognosis is good enough, we will recommend you to see a specialist surgeon.
 Removal usually also involves some of the jaw, but you’d be surprised how well they do afterwards.

 There is no doubt that the chances of survival for any of these tumours will go up the earlier they are treated.

 So if you see a lump, should you be like Ted’s owner?
-He ended up with a result that says there’s nothing to worry about.
+He could have ended up with a result that says there’s nothing to worry about.
 That might seem like a waste of money.

 You might also like: Common Skin Lumps Of Dogs

 Have something to add?
 Comments are welcome below and will appear within 24 hours of lodging.

 By Andrew Spanner BVSc(Hons) MVetStud, a vet in Adelaide, Australia.
 These help topics are from a series regularly posted on Facebook and Twitter.
 Subscribe via email here to never miss a story!
 The information provided here is not intended to be used as a substitute for going to the vet.
 If your pet is unwell, please seek veterinary attention.